For one or more missing teeth, a fixed bridge may be the best choice. It can look, feel, and function just like the teeth being replaced.

 If you’re missing one or more teeth, a fixed bridge can be one of the best ways to replace those teeth.
 Because it’s permanent, it looks and functions like normal teeth, and fixed bridges have an excellent long-term prognosis.
 Plus, a fixed bridge will help maintain the natural shape of your face, supporting your lips and cheeks.

 WHAT ARE THE STEPS REQUIRED TO GET A FIXED BRIDGE?

 You’ll have the teeth next to the space prepared for a crown.
 Then an impression of your teeth will be made for our laboratory to use in creating the prosthesis (bridge).
 At a second appointment, the final bridge will be permanently cemented into position.
 Between the two appointments, you’ll have a temporary bridge in place that will look and feel very similar to the final teeth.

 WHAT MATERIALS ARE USED IN MAKING A FIXED BRIDGE?

 Most bridges in our office are made of pure ceramic materials to avoid the use of metals.
 This avoids the unsightly dark lines at the gum level and creates a restoration that is more biocompatible.

 AM I A CANDIDATE FOR A FIXED BRIDGE?

-You are a candidate if you have teeth either side of the space where you are missing teeth.
-However, if the area of the missing teeth is large and the adjacent teeth are weak, then implants are an alternative option.
+You are a candidate if you have healthy teeth on either side of the space created by the missing teeth.
+However, if that area is too large, or the adjacent teeth are weak, implants may be an alternative option.

 ARE BRIDGES OUTDATED?

-Bridges have been successfully used for decades and continue to represent modern dental treatment.
-Though implants offer an alternative to a fixed bridge, you may have a case where a fixed bridge will be much less complicated, less expensive, or more esthetic than implants.
-Dr. Seal will advise you which solution is best for your individual case.
+Bridges have been successfully used for decades.
+In their current form, they continue to be state-of-the-art dental technology.
+Though implants can be an alternative, a fixed bridge can often be much less complicated, less expensive, and more esthetically pleasing than implants.
+We’ll advise you on which solution is best for you.